Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

-According to the data consistency of the high-frequency components in the wavelet domain, to ensure the reliability of the data:
+The data consistency of the high-frequency components in the wavelet domain to ensure the reliability of the data:

-At this stage, the same ``predictor'' and ``corrector'' steps of the VE-SDE diffusion model are applied to the high-frequency components of each channel.
-Specifically, the ``predictor'' step uses the trained $\textbf{s}_{\theta_{h}}$ network for reconstruction, as follows:
+The ``predictor-corrector'' framework in the VE-SDE is also applied to the reconstruction process of each high-frequency channel.
+Specifically, in the ``predictor'' step, the network $\textbf{s}_{\theta_{h}}$ is utilized to reconstruct each high-frequency component, and the process can be described as follows:

 Then, perform the ``corrector'' step as well, as follows: